Care of the Elderly (CoE) Program

-To be eligible for the CoE program, you must be certified in Family Medicine, either just finishing residency training or already in practice.
-You should possess an interest in and passion for improving the health and quality of life of elderly patients.
+To be eligible for the CoE program, the candidate must be certified in Family Medicine, in their final year of residency training or already in practice.
+The candidate should possess an interest in and passion for improving the health and quality of life of elderly patients.

-Established in 1997, the program received full accreditation from the College of Family Physicians of Canada in 2010.
+Established in 1997, the program is fully accredited by the College of Family Physicians of Canada (CFPC).

 Goals and Objectives